Key takeaways

 Reinsurance profitability: An industry built to keep underwriting

-Over the past 25 years, publicly traded U.S. insurance companies posted strong profitability, with median annual earnings growth of 12% versus 7% for the broader S&P 500.
-That track record suggests insurers have generally been able to assess and price evolving risks rather than operate as perpetual loss-takers.
-For investors, that matters because a resilient underwriting ecosystem is what keeps insurance premium markets functioning through event cycles.
+Over the past 20 years, publicly traded U.S. insurance companies posted strong profitability, with annualized earnings growth slightly higher than the S&P 500.
+That record suggests insurers have generally assessed and priced evolving risks effectively rather than simply absorbing losses over time.
+For investors, a resilient underwriting ecosystem helps keep insurance premium markets functioning through event cycles.

 How to access reinsurance investments